213070088/16-x-8-Asynchronous-FIFO/README.md

 # Asynchronous-FIFO

-Design of a 16 X 8 Asynchronous FIFO for a Transmitter operating at a frequency of 200 MHz and a Receiver operating at a frequency of 20 MHz.
-More details can be found in the report.
+Designed a 16 x 8 asynchronous FIFO for a transmitter that operates at 200 MHz and a receiver that operates at 20 MHz.